containers/bootc/README.md

 The container image includes a Linux kernel (in e.g. `/usr/lib/modules`), which is used to boot.
-At runtime on a target system, the base userspace is *not* itself running in a container by default.
+At runtime on a target system, the base userspace is *not* itself running in a "container" by default.
 For example, assuming systemd is in use, systemd acts as pid1 as usual - there's no "outer" process.
+More about this in the docs; see below.

 ## Status